-Best potato salad recipe ever!
+Out of this world outstanding…this is the best potato salad recipe ever!
 Smooth and velvety, this dill based potato salad has simple ingredients, can be made ahead, and is full of flavor.
 And there’s a secret to getting that velvety texture This is a family favorite recipe everyone will love!

 I grew up with my mom’s traditional potato salad recipe made with sweet pickle relish and eggs.
-And I just didn’t love it…at all.
+Her version is definately a southern potato salad, and I just didn’t love it…at all.
 So I wrote off potato salad all together.

 Oh my goodness…it was fantastic!
-So I asked her for the recipe.
-I’ve been making it for my family ever since.
-This homemade potato salad recipe has quickly become a family favorite.
+Seriously – the best potato salad.
+So I asked her for the recipe and I’ve been making it for my family ever since.
+This easy potato salad recipe has quickly become a family favorite.
 My husband loves it and asks for it all the time.

 The first thing you’re going to do is finely chop the red onion and celery.

-Can You Make Potato Salad Ahead of Time?
+Can You Make it Ahead of Time?

 When you boil the potatoes with the peelings on, it’s so easy to just peel them off.
-Sometimes, I can rub the majority of the peeling off with my hands and not have to use a knife.
+Sometimes, I can just rub the majority of the peeling off with my hands and not have to use a knife.
 You can’t do that when using new potatoes.
-I contribute the velvety smoothness of this potato salad to making it with Idaho potatoes.
+I contribute the velvety smoothness to making it with Idaho potatoes.